 The AAOE is not only a great annual meeting resource, but also a reference to use whenever you have a problem.
 Access to practice management tips and articles is free to members in training and YOs in their first two years of practice.

 I love having numbers and metrics that I can follow.
 They are the true snapshots of your practice, giving you the correct impression of the financial health of your practice.

 If you make a change to your schedule, how does it change your revenue?
 Are there sneaky monthly charges that are eating away at your profits?
-There are many online resources to help you navigate your income state and balance sheet, such as videos on how to use benchmarking in your practice.
-AAOE has several courses that dig into important practice productivity metrics.
+There are many online resources to help you navigate your income state and balance sheet.
+AAOE has content that digs into important practice productivity metrics.

 Past annual meetings have featured AAOE courses such as “Understanding and Negotiating Your First Employment Agreement” and “Private Equity Deals: What Happens to the Associate?”
-It’s another reason to attend AAO 2020.
+Be sure to attend the annual meeting.